-Bancroft quickly solidified Philadelphia’s infield, accepting an incredible 892 chances at shortstop in that 1915 season to lead the Phillies into the World Series.
+Bancroft quickly solidified Philadelphia’s infield, accepting a remarkable 892 chances at shortstop in that 1915 season to lead the Phillies into the World Series.
 Bancroft hit .294 in the Fall Classic, but the Phillies fell to the Red Sox in five games.

 Over the next four years, Bancroft established himself as one of the National League’s best-fielding shortstops – and also as a consistently effective hitter.
 But in 1920, a contract dispute resulted in Bancroft’s trade to the Giants for Art Fletcher in a swap of shortstops.

 Bancroft thrived in New York, hitting .299 in 108 games with the Giants in 1920.
-In 150 total games that year, Bancroft led all shortstops with 598 assists and 362 putouts.
+In 150 total games that year, Bancroft led all shortstops with a then-record 598 assists and 362 putouts.

 The next season, Bancroft hit .300 for the first time (.318) while scoring a career-best 121 runs for the World Champion Giants.
 New York repeated as Fall Classic champions in 1922, with Bancroft hitting .321 with 209 hits and 117 runs scored.
-In the field, Bancroft accepted 1046 total chances, including 405 putouts – the fourth-best total of all modern-era shortstops.
-His 984 total chances are the most for any shortstop in any one season.
+In the field in 1922, Bancroft accepted 1046 total chances, including 405 putouts – the fourth-best total among modern era shortstops.
+His 984 non-error total chances are the most for any shortstop in any season.

-Injuries limited Bancroft to 107 games in 1923, and after that season he was traded to the Braves in a deal where Boston also received Casey Stengel and the Giants got Billy Southworth.
-In Boston, Bancroft took over as player-manager, but never won more than 70 games in his four full seasons.
+Injuries limited Bancroft to 107 games in 1923, and after that season – where Bancroft helped the Giants to their third straight NL pennant – he was traded to the Braves in a deal where Boston also received Casey Stengel.
+In Boston, Bancroft took over as player-manager and managed the Braves for four full seasons.

 Bancroft later managed in the All-American Girls Professional Baseball League, skippering the Chicago Colleens (1948), South Bend Blue Sox (1949-50) and Battle Creek Belles (1951).